BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 # Grep, Sed and Awk

-In this lesson, we will learn about a few of the most frequently used tools that are very useful for extracting and modifying data.
+In this session, we will learn about a few of the most frequently used tools that are very useful for extracting and modifying data.

 ## Command Line Interface (CLI) Text editors (for Small-ish Files)